ldvalido/digitk_kau_consulting-hugo-cms/site/content/products/_index.md

 ---
-title: Our Coffee
+title: Our Products
 type: products
 image: /img/products-jumbotron.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  DigitKau Consulting is the ultimate trend for software building on small and medium companies where the agility and time-to-market is the most important things and the vision for you.
+We can implement whatever do you need in a fancy way adding value and experience to the process and the final product.
 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+        We bring  green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current